Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 # systemctl enable --now linstor-controller

-You also want to be able to communicate with the LINSTOR Controller so that you can set up your cluster.
-This can be done through the LINSTOR Client, so install that too:
+You also want to be able to communicate with the LINSTOR controller service so that you can enter commands to set up your cluster.
+You can do this through the LINSTOR client, so install that too:

 # apt -y install linstor-client